3. Configuration Tools

 Settings and found by using the Filter box.
 Changes are saved automatically, but some settings may require a service restart before they will be picked up by OVERLAPS.

-Most of the settings included here are more easily modified from within OVERLAPS where better descriptions about their purpose are provided.
+Most of the settings included here are more easily modified from within OVERLAPS where better descriptions about their purpose and possible values are provided.